 So it’s time to set up your website.
 This is an exciting time because you’re going to be implementing and creating your actual blog.
 Are you ready to make things happen?

 Here’s a step-by-step guide to setting up your blog.
-You can customise the steps as necessary and move it around a bit depending on your priorities.
+You can customise the steps as necessary and move them around a bit depending on your priorities.
 What I’ve listed here is the best way I’ve learned how to set up a blog.

 Disclaimer: I use affiliate links in this post.
 This means that if you purchase a product linked in this post, I earn from the referral.
 However, you don’t get charged extra.
 Click here to read the full disclosure.